-(a) Sky Ltd., a listed company, entered into an expansion programme on 1st October,2011.
+3.(a) Sky Ltd., as listed company, entered into an expansion programme on 1st October,2013.
 On that date the company purchased from Cloud Ltd. its investments in two Private Limited Companies.
-The purchase was of the entire share capital of Sun Ltd. And 50% of the share capital of Moon Ltd.
+The purchase was of the entire share capital of Sun Ltd.

+And

+50% of the share capital of Moon Ltd.